-In December 2003, Federal/Provincial/Territorial/Ministers Responsible for Social Services approved the Multilateral Framework for Labour Market Agreements for Persons with Disabilities.
-The goal of the agreement is to improve the employment situation for persons with disabilities within Newfoundland and Labrador.
-This goal will be fulfilled through the pursuit of the following three objectives; enhancing the employability of persons with disabilities, increasing the employment opportunities available to them, and building on the existing knowledge base.
-Additionally, governments have identified the following five priority areas for action: education and training, employment participation, employment opportunities, connecting employers and persons with disabilities and building knowledge.
-The LMAPD is the successor agreement to the Canada-Newfoundland and Labrador Employability Assistance for People with Disabilities (EAPD) Agreement and came into effect April 1, 2004.
-This agreement had effect from April 1, 2004 to March 31, 2006 and was extended to March 31, 2009.
+In December 2003, Federal/Provincial/Territorial Ministers Responsible for Social Services approved the Multilateral Framework for Labour Market Agreements for Persons with Disabilities.
+The goal of the Framework is to improve the employment situation for persons with disabilities within Newfoundland and Labrador.
+This goal will be fulfilled through the pursuit of the following three objectives: 1) enhancing the employability of persons with disabilities; 2) increasing the employment opportunities available to persons with disabilities; and, 3) building on the existing knowledge base.
+Additionally, governments have identified the following five priority areas for action: 1) education and training; 2) employment participation; 3) employment opportunities; 4) connecting employers and persons with disabilities; and, 5) building knowledge.